welbornprod/colr/README.md

 # Colr

-A python module for using terminal colors in linux.
+A python module for using terminal colors.
 It contains a simple `color` function that accepts style and color names, and outputs a string with escape codes, but also has all colors and styles as chainable methods on the `Colr` object.